morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Review: Pending

-Note: The information above about the EDUP EP-AX1672 is likely corrent but is based on limited information at this point.
+Note: The information above about the EDUP EP-AX1672 is likely correct but is based on limited information at this point.

 -----